CHAVI-India/SATHI/Result UI for HCP.md

 The remaining half of the space will be occupied by interactive line plots for each item arranged in the same order as the cards.
 Again 2 plots for each row in wide displays.
 Plots will have Y axis as the value and x axis as the submission date.
 To save space the submission date will be common for all plots here.
 Number of submissions for visualization will be controlled by the widget noted in the topline results section for all plots.
 Threshold scores and normatives scores will be depicted using the orange and blue lines respectively.
 If standard deviation of the normaitve score is present for the item then a semi-transparent lighter hue of blue will be used to depict this.

-**Plotting**: Plotly.js line plots with threshold/normative reference lines, controlled by `SubmissionControlWidget`
+**Plotting**: Bokeh line plots with threshold/normative reference lines, controlled by `SubmissionControlWidget`

 ## Likert Response